aaronstaves/bing-osx-wallpaper/README.md

 ```

 ### Add a crontab entry
 Add something similar to what's below to your crontab.
-Obviously change the first command to where you've downloaded the code and the second variable to where your bing wallpapers will be stored
+Obviously change the first command to where you've downloaded the code and the second variable to where your bing wallpapers will be stored.
+The third variable is where your desktop db is stored.
+Be sure to use *absolute paths* for everything.
 ```
 # Download bing backgrounds, check every 5 minutes
-*/5 * * * * /Users/YOURUSER/src/bing-osx-wallpaper/update_wallpaper.sh -d /Users/YOURUSER/Pictures/bing-wallpapers > /dev/null 2>&1
+*/5 * * * * /Users/YOURUSER/src/bing-osx-wallpaper/update_wallpaper.sh -d /Users/YOURUSER/Pictures/bing-wallpapers -b /Users/YOURUSER/Library/Application\ Support/Dock/desktoppicture.db > /dev/null 2>&1
 ```

 # Troubleshooting